 Bread Soup is part of the Haitian list of home remedies when you feel sick.
 Why?
 I have no clue to tell you the truth.
 It is maybe because of the nutrients from the veggies and the bread.
 But whatever it is, it sure works.
 I consider it the equivalent of chicken soup.

 We grow up loving and hating home remedies, and it is so amusing to see how many people are returning to the old fashion ways.
 Modern life has shown us plenty of neglect as far as making home remedies and especially homemade soup.
 Many Haitians have not forgotten their home remedies.

 I can’t tell you how many times I have gotten the “stern” look.
 I never wanted to play around whenever I would see that look.
 We often make fun of our parents as we get older because they do not have all the answers.
-The best is when we realize we are following their footsteps.
+The best is when we realize we are following in their footsteps.
 Freaky, right!

 They warned us, but we did not believe it.
 Many of us are believers now since we realized that it is better to be healthy than sick.
 I am glad that many cultures are the same.
 So I do not feel alone.
 LOL.
 So many stories to share and so little time.
-But we all love our home remedies and of course the little things that have passed down from generation to generation.
+But we all love our home remedies and, of course, the little things that have passed down from generation to generation.

 Bread Soup can be made with crusty bread, loaves, etc. but not fruity or nutty bread.
 I do not trim off the crusts or ends because the bread will be soaked and cooked anyway.
 Vegetables are always part of the soup.
 Tomatoes or tomato paste are usually part of it as well.

 I prefer some color in my soup, and fresh tomatoes are the answer.
 Vegetables such as spinach, watercress, and carrots are often used as well.